createthegroup/jquery-ctg-imageviewer/README.md

 ### Dimensions

 The images in this viewer are used in two dimensions: `detail` and `zoom`.
-There are default values provided, but you can override each of the sizes uses an array of two integers for width and height respectively.
+There are default values provided, but you can override each of the sizes using an array of two integers for width and height respectively.

 ### ImageUrlFormat